 We spent most days on the beach area ,again the Beach Attendant was excellent and laid your towels out on your beds for you without asking and kept the area clean.

 One of the main questions people ask is about the rooms and have been described as sheds,we booked a partial sea room and that's what we got very spacious with air conditioning.

 There are several Restaurants some you pay extra for but you get at least one free for a 1week stay .

 We ate most days at the main Restaurant and were very happy with the choice.

 There is a Spa on site I personally would book the Turkish Bath trip through the rep at Managat.

 there is free WiFi on site too.

-Overall it was very pleasant stay ,however just a pointer ,It is in a remote Location but the is transport in the form of Dolmuses which we used regular.
+Overall it was very pleasant stay ,however just a pointer ,It is in a remote Location but there is transport in the form of Dolmuses which we used regular.

 I did not hire a car as in my opinion the driving is somewhat erratic to put it mildly.

-If you like Turtles this is possibly the place to see them depending what time of the year you.
+If you like Turtles this is possibly the place to see them depending what time of the year you visit.